 2017 is our 45th year in business as a full-time working pottery.
 We want to thank everyone for their support over these many years.

-Robert & his wife, Christine, live on a former dairy farm, in one of the mountain valleys that surround Bristol, Vermont.
-The barn serves as his studio & showroom and the 19th-century farmhouse their home.
+Robert and his wife, Christine, live on a former dairy farm, in one of the mountain valleys that surround Bristol, Vermont.
+The barn serves as his studio and showroom and the 19th-century farmhouse is their home.

-Most of Robert’s Stoneware & Porcelain pottery is Wood-Fired in a Noborigama kiln.
+Most of Robert's Stoneware and Porcelain pottery is Wood-Fired in a Noborigama kiln.
 A Salt Glazed atmosphere is achieved in the second chamber of this Japanese-style kiln.

-The Pit Fired & Raku pottery is fired in special kilns designed for these unique effects.
-Robert throws each piece of pottery individually on a potter’s wheel.
+The Pit Fired and Raku Pottery is fired in special kilns designed for these unique effects.
+Robert throws each piece of pottery individually on a potter's wheel.